monigeo/monigeo/README.md

 Hello, there! 👋

 My name is Monica Sousa.
 I am geographer and I have been working on remoting sensing for 10 yeas.
 Currently, I am looking for enlarge and increase my knowledge in a different area, which is information Technology.
-Last year I started a new graduation in analysis and systems development.
+In 2020 I started a new graduation in analysis and systems development.
 But I have been deepening my studies on my own for longer than that.
 I am a curious and proactive person when I am looking to learn new things.

 📫 You can find me at: